xL1fer/Project_2_scoreDEI_SD-202122/README.md

 The project consists in the development of a platform where users can consult and receive updates of sport results of games.

-- The platform front end Web system is programmed using Spring Boot and Thymeleaf
+- The platform front end Web system is programmed using web languages (css, html, javascript), Spring Boot and Thymeleaf

 - The database is programmed through Java Persistence Application Programming Interface (JPA) and the database system used is PostgreSQL